karthikuppalapati/login-signup-api/README.md

 # login-signup-api

-This is a simple api made using gRPC and protocol buffers.
+This is a simple API made using gRPC and Protocol Buffers.

 Users can
 1. Signup for new account